 Those that watch these films will recognize the faces, not so much the names.
 The top names are Danica McKellar, Candace Cameron Bure, Jill Wagner and Jen Lilley on the ladies side and for the leading men it’s Trevor Donovan, Chad Michael Murray, Christopher Russell and Sam Page.

 The good news for Hallmark is that this now creates opportunity for some younger actors to be given leading roles, if you watch the movies, you’ll now that they are many that could take the place of those that left.

 As mentioned earlier, Canadian fans of these films may miss out on seeing some favourites until the GAF can figure out how to make their movies more widely available in Canada.
 The good news though is that Hallmark has such a library of films with these actors we still have the older movies to watch.

-Thank you for reading this post; to catch all my posts and be notified as new ones come up please follow me on WordPress.
-You can also see me on www.redheartbluelife.wordpress.com where I am celebrating #Canada150 with a daily post of an event celebrating our sesquicentennial in Canada.
+Thank you for reading this post; to catch all my posts and be notified as new ones come up, please follow me on WordPress.
+I can be found on Twitter @robertdekker & @RedHrtBlueSign and on Facebook athttps://www.facebook.com/rob.dekker.54.
+If you prefer email, please contact me at firstname.lastname@example.org.